farshidtz/linuxptp-snap/README.md

 where:
 - `z` is the timezone
 - `leapfile` is the path to the current leap seconds definition file

-## Configuration files
-The configuration files packaged in the snap are sourced from two locations:
-- LinuxPTP's source repo
-- This repo (ptp4l.conf and timemaster.conf).
-These files have been taken from the linuxptp_3.1.1-3_amd64.deb package from Ubuntu archives.

 ## References